-10 years after the Chernobyl nuclear explosion Carol Coleman reports on the steps taken to protect the people of Ireland in the event of a nuclear disaster.
+Ten years after the Chernobyl explosion what steps have been taken to protect people in Ireland in the event of a nuclear disaster?

 On 26 April 1986 Reactor Number 4 in Chernobyl exploded.
 It was only in the following days that high radiation was registered in other parts of Europe and the world began to realise the extent of the disaster.
 The explosion in Chernobyl spilled radiation over most of Europe and left a huge legacy of contamination and disease.